Need a little din-spiration? Team One Day share 7 of their favourite veggie recipes, for a week's worth of scrumptiousness.

 How the Pandemic Transformed My Education Business: Part 1

-In this three-part series, One Day Founder and Managing Director, Becky, shares an insight into her world as a small business owner and new mother during the coronavirus pandemic.
+In the first of this three-part series, One Day Founder and Managing Director, Becky, shares an insight into her world as a small business owner and new mother during the coronavirus pandemic.

 2020… what a year.
 In late January, my husband and I welcomed our second little girl into the world and I was looking forward to my maternity leave.
 One Day was thriving and we were at a fantastic point, having just had the busiest Autumn Term to date.
 I was absolutely sure that I’d soon be able to take some downtime, after not really being able to switch off after my first little girl.
 How wrong could I have been?

 Firstly, I want to say what a privileged position I am in.
 We have an amazing, value-driven business that I believe in and work with the best team – both internally and externally.
 Our Facilitation team expands over the UK, and some of our people have worked with us since we launched back in 2013!
 As for our internal team, I have never felt so much trust in people like I do with them.

 Spring Term 2020: Reality Hits and Learning Goes Online